coderback/Genetic-Algorithm/README.md

 ## Key Features
 * Population Representation: Individuals are represented as classes with real-valued genes.
 * Selection: Parents are randomly selected from the current population.
-* Crossover: Two-point crossover is applied to pairs of individuals in the offspring.
+* Crossover: single-point crossover is applied to pairs of individuals in the offspring.
 * Mutation: Random alterations are made to individual genes based on a mutation rate.
 * Fitness Calculation: The fitness of each individual is determined by a user-defined test function.
 * Visualization: Fitness progression is visualized over generations using Matplotlib.